Elzawawy/eight-puzzle-solver/README.md

 # EightPuzzleSolver
-<p align = 'center'>Made with :heart: by <b>Amr Elzawawy</b> and <b> Rami Khafagi</b></p>
 <p align='center'><img src='https://miro.medium.com/max/924/1*YxeZJzfhW4kn5O5wAGbkIg.gif'/></p>

 Using informed and uninfromed search algorithms to solve the 8-Puzzle game.
-This work was developed in assignment 1 for *AI Course Fall 2019/2020 offering at AlexU Faculty of Engineering*.
+This team work (me and [@Rami](https://github.com/ramikhafagi96))was developed as assignment 1 for *AI Course Fall 2019/2020 offering at CCE Department, Faculty of Engineering, Alexandria University*.

 ## About 8-Puzzle Game
 An instance of the 8-puzzle game consists of a board holding 8 distinct movable